kencochrane/kencochrane.net/content/post/5-years-at-docker.md

 {{< figure src="/5yrs/gordon_small.jpg" title="Gordon the office mascot" >}}

-When you are hired everyone is given a Nerf gun, so that you can defend yourself when working in the jungle.
+When I was first hired, everyone was given a Nerf gun, so that you can defend yourself when working in the jungle.
+This was fun for a little while, but we soon had Nerf darts everywhere, and people got tired of picking them up.
+We quickly replaced the Nerf guns with headphones for all new employees.

 {{< figure src="/5yrs/nerf_guns.jpg" title="Nerf guns for everyone" >}}